MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ---
 author: Mamaylya
-description: Everything you need to know about using the PC authoring application to create a guide in Dynamics 365 Guides. ms.author: mamaylya ms.date: 12/09/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about using the PC authoring app to create a guide in Dynamics 365 Guides. ms.author: mamaylya ms.date: 12/09/2019 ms.service: crm-online ms.topic: article
-title: Use the PC authoring application to create a guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Use the PC authoring app to create a guide in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Author in the PC application for Dynamics 365 Guides
+# Author in the PC app for Dynamics 365 Guides

 Watch videos on: